 Our net profit margin was approximately 3.3%, 3.9% and 7.7% for the three years ended 30 June 2014.
-Our net profit margin increased over the Track Record Period mainly attributable to the increase in our profit margin and the decrease in our administrative expense which is discussed in the paragraph headed "Period-to-period comparison of results of operations" of this section.
+Our net profit margin increased over the Track Record Period mainly attributable to the increase in our profit margin and the decrease in our administrative expense which discussed in the paragraph headed "Period-to-period comparison of results of operations".